Dean's welcome

 The Loma Linda University departments of basic sciences include anatomy, biochemistry, microbiology, and physiology and pharmacology.
 The basic sciences serve as the foundation for the dental sciences by leading toward an understanding of normal structure and function, as well as introducing the basis for pathology in the practice of dentistry.

-Subjects are taught in the first year of the dental hygiene and the first two years of the general dentistry curricula as part of three conceptually integrated sequences of courses—sequences in physiology, in anatomy, and in applied science.
+Subjects are taught in the first year of the dental hygiene and the first three years of the general dentistry curricula as part of three conceptually integrated sequences of courses—sequences in physiology, in anatomy, and in applied science.
 Throughout the basic sciences, an appreciation of God's creation and His wisdom is reinforced through the study of human biology.
 Students are encouraged to extend their knowledge and apply it for their own well-being and for the well-being of their patients.

 The purpose of the basic science curriculum is to provide a foundation of knowledge that is essential for the practice of dentistry and dental hygiene.
 The faculty is dedicated to providing students with tools that expand their thinking and challenge them to ask probing questions and to earnestly search for answers.
 Its aim is to prepare students to excel scientifically.
 The higher aim is, through the Christian atmosphere of this University, to prepare students to become truly compassionate dentists.